On Valentine’s day — like on any other normal day — I asked my fiancée about how her day went.

 “We think we listen, but very rarely do we listen with real understanding, true empathy.
 Yet listening, of this very special kind, is one of the most potent forces for change that I know.”

 How to practice Empathy

-It won’t come to a surprise, but to practice your listening and observation skills involves that you speak with another person.
+It won’t come as a surprise, but practising your listening and observation skills involves that you speak with another person.